term7/RaspberryPi-USB-Privacy-Gadget/README.md

 `sudo raspi-config`

 Navigate to *1 System Options* and select *Boot / Auto login*.
-Make sure you select user *workstation* to automatically log into desktop.
+Make sure you select user *baer* to automatically log into 'Console Autologin'.
 Please note that [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) is constantly being developed.
 The location of the required menu item might change!
 Then, reboot your Raspberry Pi.

 Finally delete user *pi*: